raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 # Testing your program

-## Program Checklist
+## Program checklist

 Whether you have just started writing your program or have nearly finished it, regular testing is essential.
 Testing as you go helps you identify problems early and gives you confidence that your code will run successfully on the ISS.

 Double-check that your program has the following basic functionality:

-Your program should
+Your program should:
- * Contain a file called `main.py` containing your main logic.
+ * Contain a file called `main.py` containing your main logic
- * Read from a SenseHAT sensor or take a photo using the Astro Pi camera.
+ * Read from a Sense HAT sensor or take a photo using the Astro Pi camera
- * Save a photo or sensor data to a file.
+ * Save a photo or sensor data to a file
- * Stop before 10 minutes have elapsed.
+ * Stop before 10 minutes have elapsed

 --- task ---

-Check your program adheres to the [Mission Space Lab rulebook](https://astro-pi.org/mission-space-lab/rulebook).
+Check your program adheres to the [Mission Space Lab Rulebook](https://astro-pi.org/mission-space-lab/rulebook).

 --- /task ---

 ## Astro Pi Replay Tool

 Testing a program designed to run on the ISS might seem difficult when you don't have access to an Astro Pi.
-That's why we have created the [Astro Pi Replay Tool](https://rpf.io/replay) to test your program without you needing any special hardware.
+That's why we've created the [Astro Pi Replay Tool](https://rpf.io/replay).
+With this tool, you can test your program without needing any special hardware.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">